Small Parts Regulations and Warnings in the United States: An Overview

 Small part warning text examples

-16 CFR Section 1500.20 specifies the labeling and advertising requirements for products that contain small parts, such as marbles, balls, glasses, and plastics.
+16 CFR Parts 1500.19 and 1500.20 specify the labeling and advertising requirements for products that contain small parts, or similar objects.

 Should the warning text be printed on the product or the packaging?

-CPSIA uses the Small Parts Test Fixture to determine whether a component in toys or children’s articles is qualified as being or containing “small parts”, that is a cylinder 2.25 inches long and 1.25 inches wide.
+Test laboratories should use the small parts cylinder per 16 CFR Part 1501.4 to determine whether a component in toys or children’s articles is qualified as being or containing “small parts”, that is a cylinder 2.25 inches long and 1.25 inches wide.

-This dimension is calculated from the approximate measure of the throat of children under the age group of three.
-Small parts that fit completely into this cylinder have a high risk of choking and suffocating children of this age group, and thus don’t pass the test.
+This dimension is calculated from the approximate measure of a fully-expanded throat of a child under the age of three.
+Small parts that fit completely into this cylinder have a high risk of choking and suffocating children of this age group, and thus do not pass the test.

 Also, 16 CFR 1500.51 and 16 CFR 1500.52 contain test procedures to simulate the use and abuse of children within 0-18 months of age, and within 18-36 months of age respectively.
-The reason is that, in order to pass the test, it shall not be easy for children to break the product into small parts.
+The reason is that, in order to pass the test, the product being tested should not be easy for children to break into small parts.

 Note that ASTM F963 – Standard Consumer Safety Specification for Toy Safety refers to the same test methods.